JeremyHudson43/HudsonRepo/README.md

 ``NLTKGensimHybrid`` -  used to produce topic modelsusing processed data from the NLTK that produces an LDA model using Gensim modules.

-``BigramFinder`` - notebook simply finds all occurences of bigrams in a text document and prints them to an excel notebook.
+``BigramFinder`` - simply finds all occurences of bigrams in a text document and prints them to an excel notebook.

  ## Python
 ``Transcriber`` - implements the Google Speech To Text API to convert a .FLAC file to a text transcription.